amihai/DHT/README.md

 If you want to fresh start the application you should remove the storage directories.
 In the default config they are located into the `target` directory.

+### Tuning

+#### Capacity
+Each Node has a limited storing capacity (FileSystem).
+In order to increase the capacity per Node you can:
+* Start more nodes - but this will lower the Consistency.
+* Lower the replication factor - but this will lower the Fault Tolerance.

+#### Performance
+To increase the Performance you can:
+* Store on the local Node more Buckets - this will lower the Capacity
+* Lower the Gossip rate - this will lower the Consistency.
+* Lower the replication factor - but this will lower the Fault Tolerance.

+#### Consistency
+To increase the Consistency you can:
+* Run Gossip more often - this will lower the Performance
+* Lower the number of Nodes - this will decrease the Capacity

+#### Fault Tolerance
+To improve the Fault Tolerance you can:
+* Increase the replication factor - this will lower the Performance and the Capacity
+* Increase the number of Nodes - this will lower the Performance and Consistency